Karitham/diot/aiAPI/doc.md

 {
   "id_iot": "1234",
-  "type": "value", //fire or flooding or bad air quality or battery low or intrusion "incident field": "value", //no value for intrusion and incident field = temperature or humedity or air quality or battery "time" : "2023-06-18 10:20:05",
+  "type": "value", //fire or flooding or bad air quality or battery low or intrusion "incident field": "value", //no value for intrusion and incident field = temperature or humidity or air quality or battery "time" : "2023-06-18 10:20:05",
   "criticity" : "1 -> 5" //no value for intrusion or battery
 }